Katsuya100/AspectForUnity/README.md

 #### PointcutParameters

-Obtain the target method's parameters as an array.
+Obtain the target method's parameters as a `ParameterArray`, readable through `Length` and its indexer.
+It is a `readonly ref struct` over a pooled array; use it only during the advice call and do not retain it.

 ```.cs
 [Advice(JoinPoint.Before)]